reduxjs/reselect/README.md

 ### createSelector(...inputSelectors | [inputSelectors], resultFunc)

-Takes one or more selectors, or an array of selectors, computes their values and passes them as arguments to `resultFn`.
+Takes one or more selectors, or an array of selectors, computes their values and passes them as arguments to `resultFunc`.

 `createSelector` determines if the value returned by an input-selector has changed between calls using reference equality (`===`).
 Inputs to selectors created with `createSelector` should be immutable.